0

 They both come with a lot more workout programs, but the 5.0U has a heavier flywheel and a lot more resistance levels to play with.

-So, it really boils down to what’s most important to ya – if you like having a lot of workout programs to choose from, I’d go with Schwinn or Nautilus (personally, I’d go with the U618 because Nautilus’ price on this bike is amazing).
+So, it really boils down to what’s most important to ya – if you like having a lot of workout programs to choose from, I’d go with Schwinn or Nautilus.

-But if you like having more control over your workouts, I could see the 5.0U making a lot of sense.
+But if you like having more control over your workouts, I’d go with Horizon’s 5.0U.

 Leave a Reply